mduhagon/web-201-heroku-flask-template/README.md

 - Git installed in your machine so you can execute git commands
 - Python installed in your machine so you can execute Python commands and run Pyton scripts.
 Make sure you have version **3.6 or superior**.
 You also need to use pip, can't remember if that needed to be installed separately.
 - A Google Maps API Key
-- A local installation of Postgres: The instructions given here will allow you to connect to the DB hosted in Heroku, even when you are running locally.
-Regardless, there are a few steps that may not work if you have no local Postgres installed.
-These are:
-  - the install of dependency `psycopg2` (you can workaround this one by installing `psycopg2-binary` instead)
-  - Connecting to the Heroku db by using `heroku pg:psql`.
-To ensure this step will work fine, try executing the command `psql` from your command line.
-If the command is found, even when you see some error in connection to server or similar, you are OK.
-Only if the command is not found / recognized, then you might need to add this to your PATH.

 ## Initializing the Project